logo

 Do you know how to measure the correct grip size for you?
 If not, you could be on the way to wrist tendonitis, tennis elbow and other potentially painful injuries.
 Grip the racquet in your playing hand by “shaking hands” with it, as described above.
 Turn your palm up and place the index finger of your opposite hand on the grip where your thumb and ring finger meet.
 If there’s not enough room, then the grip is too small for your hand.

-We can’t all fit into the standard grip sizes, and if you’re one of those players, you should know that it is possible to make your grip larger.
+Not everyone comfortably fits into a standard grip size, and if you’re one of those players, you should know that it is possible to make your grip larger.
 It’s recommended that you purchase the proper size racquet for your hand, but if your grip is too small for whatever reason, you can make it slightly larger using one of several methods including a heat sleeve or plain masking tape.
 If you’re not familiar with these methods, have your tennis professional help you with it.
 You should not build up the grip more than one size (1/8 inch), and it is never recommended that you attempt to make your grip smaller.

 The Overgrip